A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 A testbench was incorporated into the simulator.
 The testbench comprised a test generator, a driver, a checker and a coverage collector.
 Achieving the exploration of meaningful and interesting sequences of behaviours from the robot and its environment in an HRI task is a challenging task.
 For this reason, we stimulate the robot's code in the simulation indirectly through stimulating its environment (e.g., the person's behaviour) instead, and we use a combination of model-based and pseudorandom test generation.
 Also, to alleviate the complexity of generating and timing different types of system inputs, the test generator is based on a two-tiered approach~\citep{araizaillan2016} where an abstract test is generated first and then concretized by instantiating low-level parameters.
-The high-level actions of the human in the simulator include sending signals to the robot, or setting abstract parameters for gaze, location and pressure.
+The high-level actions of the human in the simulator include sending signals to the robot or setting abstract parameters for gaze, location and pressure.
 Low-level parameters include the robot's initial pose and the poses and force vectors applied by the human during the interaction.
 For example, we computed an abstract test of high-level actions for the human, by exploring the model in UPPAAL\footnote{\url{http://www.uppaal.org}}, so that the robot was activated (sending a signal to activate the robot and wait for the robot to present the object), the gaze, pressure and location sensor readings were correct (set gaze, pressure and location to mean ``ready''), and the robot released the object.
-This allowed testing the requirement ``if the human is ready, \bert{} should hand over the object''.
+This allowed testing \R{3}, ``If the human is ready, \bert{} should hand over the object.''

 The driver distributed the test components in the simulator.
 A self-checker --- i.e., automated assertion monitors --- was added according to the requirements, described in more detail in the following subsection.
 Finally, a coverage collector gathered statistics on the triggering of the assertion monitors.
+The simulator code is available online\footnote{\url{https://github.com/robosafe/testbench_ABV}}.